cjchun3616/zero_shot_gradtts/README.md

 ## License
 These audio samples are MIT-licensed.
-The license applies to our pre-trained models as well.